pratham-yadavv/Capstone_Project_3/README.md

 This Project includes 2 executable files, 1 text files ,1 h5 file as well as 1 directories as follows:

 Executable Files:
-mobile_price_range_prediction_Apoorva_KR.ipynb - Includes all functions required for classification operations and generates the model.h5 file after execution. final_notebook_mobile_price_range_prediction_Apoorva_KR.ipynb - after execution, evaluation is done on the unseen data as in confusion_matrix.txt.
+mobile_price_range_prediction.ipynb - Includes all functions required for classification operations and generates the model.h5 file after execution. final_notebook_mobile_price_range_prediction.ipynb - after execution, evaluation is done on the unseen data as in confusion_matrix.txt.
 Output Files:
 model.h5 - Model contains information about the predictions of the train set, such as 0(low),high(1),very high(2). confusion_matrix.txt - Contains information about the classified emotions of the test set.